Your body is about 60% water. It stops working if you run low of water or electrolytes.

 Most hikers will find a 3 liter bladder in their day pack as the best way to carry the water they need.
 The drinking hose is very convenient and efficient and the heavy load of water is carried close to your back in your day pack and will feel lighter than 3 liter bottles of water laying in the bottom of your day pack.

 Some of our Cairn Stone vets also carry a water bottle with triple strength electrolyte (Gator Aid, Power Aid, Hammer, or Nuun).
 A few quick gulps will put back lots of electrolytes.
 Sweet tasting mixtures become hard to get down after hours on the trail.

 Also carry a liter bottle of fresh water as backup and as a way to wash or wet down a cooling towel.

-During your extreme hike you will care more about fueling your body and not so much about enjoying what you consume.
-You want to eat what works and what your stomach will not reject.
-You should have this well established during the training season and in the Test Hikes.
-Don't break Coach's rule and experiment with new food or drink on your long awaited extreme hike.
+During an extreme hike you will care more about results than enjoyment - your body needs fuel.
+You want to eat what works for you and what your stomach will not reject.
+A variety is helpful when your hike excedes 4 hours.
+You want to determine this during the training hikes and final test on the Test Hikes.
+Don't break Coach's rule and experiment with new food or drink on your long-awaited hike at destination.